w3f/polkadot-wiki/docs/learn/learn-cross-consensus.md

    the sender with an additional message.
 4. **Agnostic**: XCM makes no assumptions about the nature of the Consensus System between which messages are being passed.

+Similar to UDP, out of the box XCM is a "fire and forget" model.
+Unless, there is a seperate XCM message designed to be a response message which can be sent from the recipient to the sender.
+Any kind of error handling should also be done on the recipient side.

 :::info